benjaminjack/benjaminjack.github.io/_drafts/python-cpp-revisited.md

     └── __init__.py
 ```

-In the same `tests/` directory, add a file `math_test.py` with a few simple unit tests.
+In the same `tests` directory, add a file `math_test.py` with a few simple unit tests.

 ```python
 import unittest